 Use only the AC/DC adapter that comes with your computer.
-The wrong type of AC/DC adapter will damage the computer and its components (see page C - 5).
+The wrong type of AC/DC adapter will damage the computer and its components (see page D - 5).

 - 1. Attach the AC/DC adapter to the DC-In jack at the rear of the computer. - 2.
 Plug the AC power cord into an outlet, and then connect the AC power cord to the AC/DC adapter. - 3.
 Raise the lid/LCD to a comfortable viewing angle. - 4.
-Press the power button on the top left of the computer for about 2 3 seconds to turn the computer "on" (note that the power LED on the front of the computer will turn from orange to green when the computer powers on).
+Press the power button to turn "On".